nosduco/Unity3dVim/README.md

 - Overrides the open/double-click action on any MonoScript file to open in Vim.

-- Adds an additional dialog button "Open C# Project Director in Vim" to the right-click menu
+- Adds an additional dialog button "Open C# Project Directory in Vim" to the right-click menu

 - If a Vim window is already initalized on the open of another file will open the file in the same window.